Bagel (tennis): Men's singles

 Australian Neale Fraser won at least one 6–0 set in 16 Grand Slam tournaments in a row: starting with the 1957 Australian Championship and ending with the 1960 US championship.

 Women's singles

 In the women's singles, the largest number of 6–0 sets won:

+In terms of percentage bagels vs games played.

 In individual tournaments of the Grand Slam, the largest number of 6–0 sets won is: